andrewwkimm/RAWG-Data-Pipeline/README.md

 $ terraform destroy
 ```

-Orchestrate the tasks for the pipeline by deploying the Prefect flow.
-Prefect also provides a web UI to interact with its services.
+Orchestrate the tasks for the pipeline via Airflow.
+Airflow also provides a web UI to interact with its services.

 ```
-$ prefect deployment run 'elt/RAWG-Data-Pipeline'
+$ poetry run airflow webserver
-$ prefect server start # Opens Prefect web UI
+$ poetry run airflow scheduler
 ```

 Access the web app dashboard with Streamlit.
 It will source the data from the data models in BigQuery into your local setup.

 ```